WilhelmOks/JoyRant/README.md

 # SwiftUIRant

-An unofficial devRant iOS client (that doesn't crash).
+An unofficial devRant client for iOS and macOS, that doesn't crash.

 ## Goals